 The Petition may be obtained online or from the Registrar's office.
 The student initiates the petition, which must be approved by the instructor and the College Dean prior to the final scheduled class day of the relevant course.
 If the petition is granted, the instructor will record a grade on the petition that will be effective until the completion of the unfinished work.
-If no further student work is satisfactorily completed as of six weeks after the final day of the class, then the previously recorded grade will stand as the final grade for the course.
-If the student submits any work pursuant to an approved Petition for Incomplete the instructor must submit a new final grade within one week of the deadline on the Petition for Incomplete, based on all of the work the student has submitted for the course.
+If no further student work is satisfactorily completed as of six weeks after the final day of the course.
+If the student submits any work pursuant to an approved Petition for Incomplete the instructor must submit a new final grade within one week of the six week deadline on the Petition for Incomplete, based on all of the work the student has submitted for the course.